Tom1358/Become-a-Bell-Ringer-Website/README.md

 The user goal of the website would be to find out who to contact in their local area to find out information about local ringing groups.

 ##### Industry/ Business Goals
 The Central Council of Church Bell Ringers (CCCBR) is the primary business relating to the website.
-The business goal of the website would be to provide a gateway for new recruits to try bell ringing as a hobby.
+The business goal of the website would be to provide a gateway for new recruits to try bell ringing as a hobby, and eventually build up recruitment numbers.

 ---
 ### User Stories